Jami Gertz

 Jami Beth Gertz (/ˈdʒeɪmi/ JAY-mee; born October 28, 1965) is an American actress and businesswoman.
-Gertz had roles in the films Crossroads, Quicksilver (both 1986), Less than Zero, The Lost Boys (both 1987), and the 1980s TV series Square Pegs and 1996's Twister, as well as roles as Judy Miller in the CBS sitcom Still Standing and as Debbie Weaver in the ABC sitcom The Neighbors.
-She is an owner of the Atlanta Hawks basketball team along with her husband Tony Ressler.
+Gertz has performed in the films Crossroads, Quicksilver (both 1986), Less than Zero (1987), The Lost Boys (1987), and Twister (1996).
+On television, she acted in the 1980s TV series Square Pegs, in the CBS sitcom Still Standing, and in the ABC sitcom The Neighbors.
+Along with her husband, Tony Ressler, Gertz is an owner of the Atlanta Hawks basketball team.

 Early life

-Gertz was born in Chicago, Illinois, and lived in the suburb of Glenview.
+Gertz was born in 1965 in Chicago, Illinois, and lived in the suburb of Glenview.
 She attended public schools, graduating from Maine East High School.
-Her parents are Sharyn and Walter Gertz, who was a builder and contractor, and she has two brothers, Michael and Scott.
-Gertz, who is Jewish, was raised in Conservative Judaism.
+Gertz is the daughter of Walter Gertz, who was a builder and contractor, and Sharyn Gertz.
+She has two brothers, Michael and Scott.
+Gertz is Jewish; she was raised in Conservative Judaism.

 Career

-She was discovered in a nationwide talent search by Norman Lear and studied drama at NYU.
+Gertz was discovered by Norman Lear in a nationwide talent search and studied drama at NYU.

 As a child actor, Gertz was in one episode of Diff'rent Strokes along with Andrew Dice Clay.
 She also had a recurring role on The Facts of Life as Blair's friend and schoolmate Boots St. Clair.
 Gertz made her film debut in the 1981 romance film Endless Love, which was followed by a co-starring role in the 1982–83 TV sitcom series Square Pegs.
-She gained more significant attention with a starring role in 1987's Less than Zero, as the friend of a doomed drug addict played by Robert Downey Jr. She also starred in the 1987 film The Lost Boys as Star, the "half vampire" girlfriend, with Kiefer Sutherland and Jason Patric.
+She gained more significant attention with a starring role in 1987's Less than Zero, as the friend of a doomed drug addict played by Robert Downey Jr. She also starred in the 1987 film The Lost Boys alongside Kiefer Sutherland and Jason Patric.

 After working in Paris as a scent designer for Lanvin, Gertz returned to the United States.
 She appeared in films including 1986's Solarbabies and Crossroads, the 1989 film Listen to Me with Kirk Cameron, Don't Tell Her It's Me, and Jersey Girl.
-In the 1994 episode of Seinfeld, "The Stall", she appeared as one of Jerry's girlfriends, who works as a phone sex operator and can't "spare a square" of toilet paper for Elaine in the restroom.
+In the 1994 episode of Seinfeld, "The Stall", she appeared as one of Jerry's girlfriends, who works as a phone sex operator and cannot "spare a square" of toilet paper for Elaine in the restroom.
 Also in 1994, she played Sarah in the TV movie This Can't Be Love, starring Katharine Hepburn, Anthony Quinn and Jason Bateman.
 She landed a supporting role, in the 1996 blockbuster Twister.
 Gertz later played the recurring character Dr. Nina Pomerantz during the 1997 season of ER.
 She reportedly was offered, but declined, the role of Rachel Green, during pre-production of Friends.